gnecula/bond/docs/tutorial.rst

 * ``console`` : show the above console interaction menu
 * ``kdiff3``: invoke the ``kdiff3`` merging tool.

+If the test fails, then you will still be shown the differences in the observations, but you will not have the choice to accept them as the new reference observations.

 Spying inside your production code while testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^